 The park is full of vivid wildlife and even has an elephant camp inside.
 The park covers over 1,500 square miles and is filled with stunning lakes and beautiful mountains.
 It’s great to make this part of your trip, especially if you decide to just pass through.

 Returning to the tiny island, Mount Kinabalu is a must for many hikers and one of the top activities on the island.
 The hike is generally a two-day affair, but novice hikers might be relieved to find out that the trek is open to all ages.

 Sitting in the middle of a beautiful rainforest, Mount Kinabalu is a UNESCO World Heritage Site that boasts one of the best sunrise viewings in the world.
 The mountain has certainly peaked in popularity over the last few years, it’s still a must for most travelers.

 Kawah Ijen, Indonesia

 If you’re reading to feel transported to another planet, then Kawah Ijen is the place for you to go.
 Although the hike is pretty short, taking hikers only 3-5 hours to complete the summit, the real prize lies at the top.

 At the top, travelers will find the crater lake of Kawah Ijen which smells completely like sulfur.
 Guides usually recommend leaving very early in the morning to beat the crowds and other adventure seekers.

 Situated near Vietnam’s border with China, many describe Sapa as a hiker’s paradise.
 There are plenty of trails for all hikers, varying from a few hours to a few days.

-This mountain settlement is largely unspoiled and has plenty of must-see spots along the way, such as various rice fields, a bamboo forests and caves.
-It’s best to visit this spot during the early spring or fall months, as summer is way too hot for most climbers.
+This mountain settlement is largely unspoiled and has plenty of must-see spots along the way, such as various rice fields, bamboo forests and caves.
+It’s best to visit this spot during the early spring or fall months, as summer is too hot for most climbers.